If you would like more information about these rules, contact:

 University of Melbourne VIC 3010

-- All teams will be allocated a designated area on the floor of the judging venue in which to setup their machine.
+- All teams will be allocated a designated area on the floor of the judging venue in which to setup their machine, as per the design parameters outlined above

-- Teams will have a maximum setup time of 4 hours to complete the setup of their machines at their designated area prior to the commencement of judging.
+- Teams will have from 8:30am to 11:00am to complete the setup of their machines at their designated area prior to the commencement of judging.

-- At the end of the contest, teams will be required to pack up and remove their machine from the contest venue.
+- At the end of the contest, teams will be required to pack up and remove their machine from the contest venue including all rubbish and parts of the machine

-- The order of machine presentation will be determined by drawing teams from a hat at the end of the official setup period.
+- The order of machine presentation will be determined by the event organisers.

-- There will be two rounds of judging with each team ‘running’ their machines once per round.
+- There will be two rounds of judging with each team running their machines once per round.
 Teams will have the time between their first and second round runs to reset their machines in preparation for the next run.
+Judging will be based on both attempts.

-- After the machine launches, human intervention or interaction with the machine while running (i.e. to ‘fix’ a problem or reset a step) is permitted, but will attract a small penalty for each interaction.
+- After the machine launches, human intervention or interaction with the machine while running (ie: to ‘fix’ a problem or reset a step) is permitted, but will attract a penalty for each interaction.

-- All entries will be judged on various aspects of design and performance including:
+- All entries will be judged on the design and performance of the machine, according to the following criteria:

-- Reliability of machine (ability of the machine to achieve the task with minimal human interaction over two separate runs)
+- Reliability: the ability of the machine to achieve the task with minimal human interaction over two separate runs that are judged accumulatively.

-- Timing of machine (the task should be completed in a time span between 30 seconds and 2 minutes)
+- Timing: the task should be completed in a time span between 30 seconds and 2 minutes.

-- The entertainment and amazement value of the machine, and the team’s use of display materials in their display area to illustrate the machine’s function and their creative process.
+- Presentation: entertainment and amazement value of the machine, and the team’s use of display materials in their display area to illustrate the machine’s function and their creative process.
+The judges will also consider the way members of the team are able to verbally explain the machines, as well as the look of the machine.
+Top scorers in this category will receive the ‘Spaghetti with Everything’ award.

-- At the conclusion of the judging event prizes and awards will be presented to contest winners and winners of sub-categories (detailed below).
-All prize winners will also be published online at the contest website after Friday 11 August 2017.
+- Prizes and awards will be presented to contest winners and winners of sub-categories (detailed below) at the conclusion of the judging event.
+Prize winners will be published online at the contest website after Friday 10 August 2018.
 The judges’ decision is final and no appeals or protest will be heard.

 - Prizes will be presented to the team and will be the responsibility of the Team Supervisor.